cpvalente/ontime/README.md

 If you have tips on how to improve this, or would like to sponsor the code signing, please [open an issue so we can discuss it](https://github.com/cpvalente/ontime/issues/new)

+#### Safari

+There are some issues with Safari versions lower than 13:
+- Spacing and text styles do not render correctly
+- Table view does not work

+There is no plan for any further work on this since the breaking code belongs to third party libraries.

 # Help
 Help is underway! ... and can be viewed [here](https://cpvalente.gitbook.io/ontime/)